Nayan-Chaturvedi/ChaiAurCode/README.md

 - We will focus on basic on sync javascript, so that It will be helpful to learn promises, async-await etc
 - We should know basics like, Javascript is
   1) Synchronous: Execute one line of code at a time.
-  2) Single threaded languge: Work on 1 thread, slow language as compared to other
+  2) Single threaded language: Work on 1 thread, slow language as compared to other
   3) Execution context: Execute one line of code at a time.
 Here Each operation waits for the last one to complete before executing
 - There are 2 types of code in javascript
   1) Blocking Code: Block the flow of the program ➜ Read the file
-  2) Non-Blocking Code:Does not block execution ➜ Read file Async
+  2) Non-Blocking Code: Does not block execution ➜ Read file Async
 - It is based on the use case, what code we need to use either blocking or non blocking
 - Example for non blocking code, till we store the data in db and get response that entry is done ➜ then give the message to the user that registration is successful or not, then we should go ahead with non blocking operation.
 - JS Engine: It is a complete javascript engine, which execute the javascript